 To be considered for MSGP funding, an organization must meet several requirements:

-- Be a nonprofit organization with 501(c)(3) status and have operated for a minimum of three years.
+- Be a nonprofit organization with 501(c)(3), tax-exempt status and have operated for a minimum of three years.

 - Maintain an annual organizational budget of $3 million or less within the State of Maryland or within Northeastern Pennsylvania.